SecureDesign/u-can-t-hack-it/README.md

 ##u-can-t-hack-it
 ===============

 ###Sister project for U-Hack-It...
-An interactive tutorial on website security issues - a non-hackable/secured revision for U-Hack-it
+An interactive tutorial on website security issues - a non-hackable/secured revision for U-Hack-it.
+The major difference it this version attempts to hack back, and take counter measures.
+Welcome to offensive security !

 - Version: 0.1
 - Author: Securedesign
 - Author URI: http://securedesign.ca
 - License: GPL3 see license.txt

+ Release date: Nov 22